 Cuddly photos at home, a pup in a raincoat, and drinks to cap off the day?
 Pinch me!
-This lesbian engagement photoshoot seriously had it all.
-Even in the rain, Rachel and Colette brought the fun (and the warm and fuzzies) to these super sweet, super real images.
+Rachel and Colette’s rainy day lesbian engagement photos in Chattanooga seriously had it all.
+Even with the rain, these two brought so much fun, warmth, and personality to their engagement session, creating images that feel sweet, real, and completely true to them.

-And would you guess that all these photos are from just a few blocks of downtown Chattanooga?
-We kept things simple with a walk through their neighborhood, hitting all their favorite spots and even the location of their first kiss.
-You never have to go far from home to find cool photo locations, especially if you’re in Chattanooga.
-(It also helps if your photographer knows the area.
-Just saying.)
-With the rain, we had the city to ourselves.
+And would you guess that all these photos were taken within just a few blocks of downtown Chattanooga?
+We kept things simple with a walk through their neighborhood, stopping at their favorite local spots and even the location of their first kiss.
+You never have to go far from home to find meaningful engagement photo locations, especially in Chattanooga.
+It also helps when your photographer knows the area.
+Just saying.
+With the rain, we had the city almost completely to ourselves.

 Rainy Day Lesbian Engagement Photos